About Syracuse University

 Student Grievance Processes

 Student Grievance Processes information may be found at https://www.syracuse.edu/life/students/grievance-processes/.
-Students are encouraged to contact their home school or college with grievances related to academic matters.
+Students must contact their home school or college with grievances related to academic matters.
 Grievances related to conduct of faculty, staff and other students should be brought to the Dean of Students Office.

 Distance Learning Students Information